Australian Defence Force: Equipment

 The Australian Army is equipped with a wide range of equipment in order to be able to employ combined arms approaches in combat.
 As of 2025, the Army's armoured fighting vehicle holdings included 27 M1A2 SEPv3 Abrams main battle tanks, 416 M113AS4 armoured personnel carriers, 221 ASLAV armoured reconnaissance vehicles and 25 Boxer combat reconnaissance vehicles.
 The Army had approximately 875 Bushmaster Protected Mobility Vehicles in service and had 1,098 Hawkei protected mobility vehicles.
 The Army's artillery holdings consisted of 48 155 mm towed M777 howitzers, 2 M142 HIMARS multiple rocket launchers, 176 81 mm M252A1 mortars, 7 NASAMS-3 medium range surface-to-air missile systems and FGM-148 Javelin anti-tank missiles.
-Australian Army Aviation operated several different models of helicopters.
-These included 22 Eurocopter Tiger armed reconnaissance helicopters, 14 CH-47F Chinook, 17 UH-60M Black Hawks and 5 EC 135T3+ leased from the United Kingdom.
+As of 2026, Australian Army Aviation operated several different models of helicopters.
+These included 6 Boeing AH-64 Apache attack helicopters (with 23 on order), 14 CH-47F Chinook, 17 UH-60M Black Hawks and 5 EC 135T3+ leased from the United Kingdom.
 The Army also operated 15 RQ-7B Shadow 2000 uncrewed aerial vehicles.
 The Army's fleet of watercraft at this time included 15 LCM-8 landing craft.